Coronavirus: List of B.C. school exposures

 - Westerman Elementary – Exposures Oct.
 5 to 7, Oct.
 15 and 16, Nov.
 2 and 3

 - Pacific Academy Middle School – Exposure date not known but letter sent to parents Nov.
-8
+8, another exposure occurred on Nov.
+16

 - Ocean Cliff Elementary – Exposures Oct.
 27 and 28